Docs

 Score analysis

-Below you’ll find a list of all constraints defined by the model, grouped by functionality and ordered by score.
+The score analysis table shows a list of constraints defined by the model, grouped by functionality and ordered by score.
+Constraints are grouped logically to make it easier to identify related ones and understand how they influence the overall solution quality.

 Each constraint includes the following information: